MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-mdt.md

     SkipFinalSummary=YES
     ```

-20. Click Apply and then click Edit Bootstrap.ini.
+20. Click **Apply** and then click **Edit Bootstrap.ini**.
 Replace the contents of the Bootstrap.ini file with the following text, and save the file:
     ```
     [Settings]
     Priority=Default